amalkuriakose/python-image-processing/README.md

 # JPG to PNG Converter
-Conver images from .jpg format to .png format using the Pillow library Ref - https://pillow.readthedocs.io/en/stable/installation.html
+Conver images from .jpg format to .png format using the Pillow library.

+Ref - https://pillow.readthedocs.io/en/stable/installation.html

 ## How ro run the program